-78 Primary schools - 12 Secondary , 3 Special Schools
+79 Primary schools - 15 Secondary, 3 Special Schools

-We are only able to visit 40% of Primary Schools in Herefordshire and only 4 Secondary Schools therefore very little cricket is played in Schools.
-Funding and resource are the main constraints - therefore we should look to take the opportunity to make contacts within the Integrated care system to identify health inequalities and where HCL could engage with interventions - i.e. childhood obesity is a major issue in Herefordshire and areas of deprivation.
-We have commenced work on this with a bid to Talk Community for funding but await the outcome.
+Previously we were only able to visit 40% of Primary Schools in Herefordshire and only 4 Secondary Schools therefore very little cricket was played in Schools.
+Funding and resource are the main constraints but thanks to a significant external funding programme in partnership with Herefordshire Council we have established the Boundless Boundaries Schools Coaching programme in tandem with our Chance to Shine programme to increase this to even more Primary Schools in the county- in addition to this we will look to take the opportunity to make contacts within the Integrated care system to identify health inequalities and where HCL could engage with interventions - i.e. childhood obesity is a major issue in Herefordshire and areas of deprivation.
+We have commenced work on this with this bid to Talk Community for funding and are in discussions about continuing the programme further.